The CERB is set to end this weekend.

 Singh had his chance to remove a corrupt and clearly incompetent Prime Minister and Singh sold that opportunity to claim some political credit

-Ahh.
-Stubborn ignorance.
-OK.No it is about guarantying people their jobs and again that is not possible unless you can somehow figure out how to guarantee all business will remain
+There can not be a job guarantee , unless you can somehow figure out how to guarantee all business will remain

 1. Solvent